Piotr-Kniaz/ESLockDecryptor/README.md

 **ESLockDecryptor** is a command-line utility designed to recover and decrypt files encrypted by ES File Explorer (files with the `.eslock` extension).
 It supports processing both individual files and entire directories.

 > [!WARNING]
-> **FOR LEGAL USE ONLY!** This tool is intended for recovering **your own** files to which you have lost access.
-The author is not responsible for any misuse of this software or for recovering files without the owner's permission.
+> **FOR LEGAL USE ONLY!** This software is designed for **educational purposes, security research, and lawful digital forensics use**.
+It is intended to help users recover their own data or to assist authorized professionals in analyzing artifacts/evidence.
+>
+> The author is not responsible for any illegal use of this tool.
+Usage of this software for attacking targets without prior mutual consent is illegal.
+It is the end user's responsibility to obey all applicable local, state, and federal laws.
+Developers assume no liability and are not responsible for any misuse or damage caused by this program.

 ## Features